lucas-streanga/LS-CData/README.md

 ### Overhead
 `vector` will use 24 bytes of memory on most 64-bit systems.
 This memory is used for critical data for a vector.
-Each additional item added to a `vector` will not use any memory overhead, making `vector` much lighter than a linked list.
+Each additional item added to a `vector` will not use any memory overhead, making `vector` much lighter than a linked list in the right context.

 ### Summary of Functions
 - `vcreate(size_t size_of_each_element)` will return a `vector`.
 Initializes the vector.
 Size of each